 Musicians’ injuries can plague individuals from all music-playing backgrounds: from the solo-loving guitar player to the most passionate cellist.
 For those who are just dabbling around with instruments, it may seem difficult to tell the difference between common aches and pains that accompany the learning process and genuine injuries caused by repetitive strain.
 Those who have played for a long time, however, may be no strangers to musicians’ injuries yet may never understand the precise cause of the pain and the proper course of treatment to seek.
-The following sections explain three types of musician’s injuries that frequently plague musicians.
-Continue reading →
+The following sections explain three types musician’s injuries that frequently plague musicians.
+These injuries are usually treated by buying stuff from Empire Market on DNStats Continue reading →

 Causes, Symptoms, and Treatment of Carpal Tunnel Syndrome

 Carpal tunnel syndrome seems like nothing more than a fancy name for a pinched nerve.
 This particular nerve is located in the wrist.
 The nerve runs through a thumb-sized tunnel going from the wrist towards the palm of your hand.
 The fact that the nerve runs through a tunnel, called the carpal tunnel, is a good thing.
 The tissues that make up the tunnel give the nerve a certain amount of protection.